 The following Android smartphone brands all now provide expandable or virtual RAM for some of their models:

 - Vivo phones (called Extended RAM)

 - Xiaomi/Redmi/POCO phones (called Memory Expansion)

 Examples of Phones with Expandable or Virtual RAM for Android

-Vivo is the first mainstream phone maker to produce smartphone with Virtual RAM.
+Vivo was the first mainstream phone maker to produce smartphone with Virtual RAM.
 It first appeared in the V21 and V21e models, and will also show up in the Vivo X60, Vivo X60 Pro, and Vivo X60 Pro+.

 Vivo V21 and V21e have 8 GB RAM built in and 128 GB internal storage.
 Of the internal storage, 3 GB is allocated as extended RAM, bringing the total RAM of each of these devices to 11 GB.
 Not bad at all; right?
 But Vivo is not the only brand making such phones.

 OPPO is another smartphone brand that is embracing the technology.
 It is available in OPPO F19, as well as OPPO F19 Pro series, OPPO A74 5G, and OPPO A53s 5G .
 The OPPO Find X2 is another, and offers the option to expand up to 3GB, 5GB, or 7GB of virtual RAM.

 TECNO has an increasing number of smartphones with Extended RAM or Virtual RAM.
 They include: Phantom X, TECNO Canon 18 Premier, and TECNO Spark 8C.